 Fortunately, the solution is really, really easy.

+All we need to do is add a background color to our second section.
 We're just going to let the rest of the content retain that white background and slide up over neatly.

 So again, let's see it in action.

 So we still get our animation with a fading background but it's still legible.
 Much better experience.

 So now that we've dialed in our animation, we need to pay a little more attention to some design elements.

 In our top of article experience just to make it look nice.